cginfinity/ignite-docs-v2/docs/ignite-ecosystem/designer/designer.md

 ### Basic Edit

-In the editor pane, you can change title, description, version, schemes, paths, summary, response etc to design you API document.
+In the editor pane, you can change title, description, version, schemes, paths, summary, response etc to design your API document.
 Below are few of the basic edits for your reference.

 ![img](/assets/docs/designer/ignite-designer-edit.gif)